Hydration Belts

 When should I choose a hydration belt instead of a running vest?

-Can a hydration belt be used for cross country skiing?
+Can a hydration belt be used for cross-country skiing?

 Are you in the right place